jams2/vim-grep-tools/README.md

     ```
 - To find and replace all, execute `:Supplant/oldWord/newWord/flags`
     - where flags are `:substitute` compatible.
-- To find all, execute `:SupplantFindAll word`
+- To find all, execute `:Supplant/word`